indexmod/indexmod-old/quoris-art.md

 pinterest: 0
 ---

 (Est. 2013, city) is a Quoris Art—a curating program established in 2012 by KIA Motors Russia to focus on “a current contemporary art” with a concept of the “true art”, or “art without doubt”, embodied in various forms of art, which does not leave the audience indifferent.
-Quoris Art aims to discover and present the best examples of arts.1 Sign in to edit Quoris Art <span id="a1">[\[1\]](#f1)</span>.
+Quoris Art aims to discover and present the best examples of arts.1 Sign in to edit Quoris Art.

 A president of KIA Motors Rus, Kim Sung-Hwan (second on left) and sisters Ruban at “Trekhgorka” during Quoris Art in 2015
-Photo: Nikolai Zverkov / Quoris Art

- 2012 	Premier of Aidan Salakhova 	 Moscow
++ 2012 Premier of Aidan Salakhova Moscow
- 2013	 Concert of Sumi Jo	 Moscow
++ 2013 Concert of Sumi Jo	Moscow
- 2014 	Dance Delhi 	 Moscow
++ 2014 Dance Delhi Moscow
- 2015	 Ruban SS 16 	 Moscow
++ 2015 Ruban SS 16 Moscow

-Alisa Ruban
++ Alisa Ruban
-Yuliya Ruban
++ Yuliya Ruban